-On November 30, 2016, the Company's Board of Directors declared a \$.10 per share cash dividend (an aggregate of \$1.0 million), which was paid on January 6, 2017 to stockholders of record at the close of business on December 21, 2016.
+On November 30, 2016, the Company's Board of Directors declared a cash dividend on the Company's common stock of \$0.10 per share (an aggregate of \$1.0 million), which was paid on January 6, 2017 to stockholders of record at the close of business on December 21, 2016.

 Note (8) - Equity Incentive Plan: In November 2015, the Company's stockholders approved the EnviroStar, Inc. 2015 Equity Incentive Plan (the "Plan").
 The Plan authorizes the issuance of up to 1,500,000 shares of the Company's common stock pursuant to awards granted under the Plan.
 The fair value of awards granted under the Plan is expensed on straight-line basis over the vesting period of the awards.
 Share-based compensation expense is included in selling, general and administrative expenses in the Company's condensed consolidated statements of operations.
-During the six months ended December 31, 2017 and 2016, 8,982 shares and 414,762 shares, respectively, were issued under the Plan.
-As of December 31, 2017, the Company had \$14.1 million of total unrecognized compensation expense, all of which related to awards of restricted stock granted under the Plan.
+During the nine months ended March 31, 2018 and 2017, restricted stock awards of 56,426 shares and 449,974 shares, respectively, were issued under the Plan.
+As of March 31, 2018, the Company had \$15.6 million of total unrecognized compensation expense, all of which related to awards of restricted stock granted under the Plan.

 Note (9) - Transactions with Related Parties: The Company's wholly-owned subsidiary, Steiner-Atlantic, leases 27,000 square feet of warehouse and office space from an affiliate of Michael S. Steiner, a director and Executive Vice President and Chief Operating Officer of the Company, pursuant to a lease agreement dated November 1, 2014, as amended.
 The lease had an initial term of three years.
 Effective November 1, 2017, the term of the lease was extended to, including renewals at the option of the Company, run through June 30, 2018.
-Monthly base rental payments under the lease are \$10,900.
+Monthly base rental payments under the lease are \$12,000.
 In addition to base rent, Steiner-Atlantic is responsible under the lease for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
-Payments under this lease totaled approximately \$65,000 during each of the six months ended December 31, 2017 and 2016.
+Payments under this lease totaled approximately \$101,000 and \$94,000 during the nine months ended March 31, 2018 and 2017, respectively.

-The Company's wholly-owned subsidiary, Western State Design, leases 17,600 square feet of warehouse and office space from an affiliate of Dennis Mack, a director and Executive Vice President of the Company, and Tom Marks, an Executive Vice President of the Company, pursuant to a lease agreement dated October 10, 2016.
-Under the lease, monthly base rental payments are \$12,000 during the initial term of the lease.
+On October 10, 2016, the Company's wholly-owned subsidiary, Western State Design, entered into a lease agreement pursuant to which it leases 17,600 square feet of warehouse and office space from an affiliate of Dennis Mack, a director and Executive Vice President of the Company, and Tom Marks, an Executive Vice President of the Company.
+Monthly base rental payments are \$12,000 during the initial term of the lease.
 In addition to base rent, Western State Design is responsible under the lease for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
 The lease has an initial term of five years and provides for two successive three-year renewal terms at the option of Western State Design.
-Payments under this lease totaled approximately \$72,000 and \$36,000 during the six months ended December 31, 2017 and 2016, respectively.
+Payments under this lease totaled approximately \$108,000 and \$66,000 during the nine months ended March 31, 2018 and 2017, respectively.